ajrigby/ajrpy/README.md

 # ajrpy
-A module containing generally useful functions for astronomy and data analysis
+A module containing generally useful functions for astronomy and data analysis.
+The package was written in Python 3.10.12, but should be compatible with any Python 3 version.

 ## Installation
 The simplest way to install this package is through pip: